LoopKit/LoopWorkspace/fastlane/testflight.md

 1. Tap the check box to enable Time Sensitive Notifications.
 1. Click "Save".
 1. Click "Confirm".
-1. Remember to do this for each of the identifiers above.

 ## Create Loop App in App Store Connect